Sophie-Williams/GameATron4000/docs/trial2.md

 The `IMiddleware` interface declares an `OnTurnAsync` method where we can place our code to intercept the bot activities.

-2. Add the following code to the `OnTurnAsync` method.
+2. Replace the line `// TODO Insert code to translate sent message activities here.` in the `OnTurnAsync` method with the following code-snippet:

 ```csharp
 if (_options.Enabled)